cscie3-test/notes/notes/course-setup/01-version-control-and-git.md

 server.listen(8080);
 console.log("Listening on http://127.0.0.1:8080/");
 ```
 Now from the command-line, we're going to run this program.
 Navigate to the directory where this file lives, and type `node stringserver`.
 Note that we don't need to use the .js filename extension here.
 Direct your browser to http://localhost:8080/.
+You'll see the value of the string being written to the `response` object.
+To stop your program, press `crtl-C`.

 Congratulations on your first Node program!